Code-Mine-Development/test-run/Backend/Interview topics (PHP).md

 - Generators
 - Throwables/Engine Exceptions/Exceptions
 - Triats
+- New features of PHP 7 / 7.1

 ## Section 13 - SQL Basic
 - Approaches for DB interaction from PHP